KyleKinsella/KyleKinsella.github.io/README.md

 Welcome to my portfolio - this is where I showcase my best work and the projects that have shaped me as a developer.

 ## 👨‍💻 About Me
-I’m a recent Software Development graduate (October 2025) with a Bachelor’s degree.
+I’m a recent Software Development graduate (October 2025) with a Bachelor’s (Honours) degree.
 Over the course of four years, I’ve built a strong foundation across multiple areas of software engineering, including:

 - Agile methodologies